4TuNAs/Nagios_custom_scripts/README.md

 Scripts for nagios

 PBX.sh
-This screp need to add PBX on Nagios monitoring Monitorng : Ping
+This script need to add PBX on Nagios monitoring Monitorng : Ping